kaizen-ai/kaizenflow/sorrentum_sandbox/README.md

 - `docker_common/`: common code for Docker tasks

 - `devops/`: contains the Dockerized Sorrentum data node
-  - it contains the Airflow task scheduler andits DAGs
+  - it contains the Airflow task scheduler and its DAGs
   - it can run any Sorrentum data nodes, like the ones in `examples/systems`

 - `examples/`: